 - “What’s So Great About Home?: Roots, Nostalgia and Return in Andrée Chedid’s La maison sans racines and Hanan al-Shaykh’s HikÁyat Zahra.”
 Comparative Literature Studies.
 45.4 (December 2008): 491–513.

 - “Ibn al- Muqaffa’s Kalila wa Dimna and Boccaccio’s On Poetry: A Hybrid Poetics and Avant-garde Hermeneutics.”
 The Weaving of Words: Approaches to Classical Arabic Prose.
 Eds.
 Lale Behzadi and Vahid Behmardi.
 “Beiruter Texte und Studien Band 112” Beirut: Orient-Institut, 2009.
 11–34.

 - “kalila wa Dimna: Inception, Appropriation and Trans-Mimesis”.
 Comparative Literature Studies.
 48.4 (december 211) :512-540

 - Ph.D. in Comparative Literature, 1993, Purdue University, USA

 - M.A. in English Literature, 1986, American University of Beirut, Lebanon

 - B.A. in English Language, Teaching Diploma (Teaching English as a Second Language), 1984, American University of Beirut, Lebanon

-Assistant Professor of Comparative Literature and Cultural Studies
+Associate Professor of Comparative Literature and Cultural Studies

 Office: Nicol 4.1